Pattywaak/canarytokensinstall/README.md

 ## Step 5:

-If you make an error with the configuration of canarytokens, repeat steps 2 and 3 with canary_reconfig instead of canaryinstaller.
+If you make an error with the configuration of canarytokens, repeat steps 2 and 3 with canary_reconfig instead of canaryinstaller